 HOA fees and maintenance costs play converse roles.
 One advantage of living in a condo and paying higher HOA fees is having less to maintain.
 A condo owner only needs to maintain and repair the interior of their unit.

 However, a townhome owner has to take care of both the interior and exterior of their residence.
 While they may enjoy lower fees, they may have a larger outlay to pay for unexpected repairs.

 It tends to be cheaper to insure a condo than a townhouse.
 This is because the owner only needs to cover the interior of the unit.
 The condo HOA will have a separate policy that insures common areas and the building exterior.

 Choosing between a condo vs. townhouse can be a difficult investment decision to make.
 They are similar when it comes to convenience and affordability.
 However, they can become quite different when you take a closer look.
 Factors to consider include the cost and restrictions placed by the HOA, privacy, noise, location, square footage, and amenities.
 At the end of the day, it’s best to compare and contrast the details between a condo and townhome association in your local area.
-Which would you choose?

 Ready to start taking advantage of the current opportunities in the real estate market?

 Maybe you have plenty of capital, an extensive real estate network or great construction skills— but you still aren't sure how to find opportunistic deals.
 Our new online real estate class, hosted by expert investor Than Merrill, can help you learn how to acquire the best properties and find success in real estate.